 The Single-family Affordable Solar Homes (SASH) Program is one of the California Solar Initiative's (CSI) two low-income solar programs.
 GRID Alternatives (GRID), a non-profit solar contractor, is the statewide Program Administrator for the SASH Program.
-The SASH incentive is available to qualifying low-income homeowners in the Pacific Gas and Electric (PG&E), Southern California Edison (SCE), and San Diego Gas and Electric (SDG&E) Investor-Owned Utility (IOU) service territories.
+The SASH incentive was available to qualifying low-income homeowners in the Pacific Gas and Electric (PG&E), Southern California Edison (SCE), and San Diego Gas and Electric (SDG&E) Investor-Owned Utility (IOU) service territories but is now closed to new applicants statewide.

-The SASH Program is uniquely designed to be a comprehensive low-income solar program.
+The SASH Program was designed to be a comprehensive low-income solar program.
 In addition to providing incentives, SASH is structured to promote or provide energy efficiency, workforce development and green jobs training opportunities, and broad community engagement with low-income communities.
-There is no other solar program in California that has such a diverse range of benefits for low-income communities.
+There is no other solar program in California that has had such a diverse range of benefits for low-income communities.